León F. García Corona

 William Coppola

-William J. Coppola is assistant professor of Music Teaching and Learning at the USC Thornton School of Music, where he teaches graduate courses in music education philosophy, cultural diversity and research methods.
-He is chair-elect of the Philosophy Special Interest Research Group for the National Association for Music Education (NAfME) and the global music representative… Continue reading William Coppola
+William J. Coppola is associate professor and chair of Music Teaching and Learning at the USC Thornton School of Music, where he teaches graduate courses in music education philosophy, cultural diversity and research methods.
+He is chair-elect of the Philosophy Special Interest Research Group for the National Association for Music Education (NAfME) and the global… Continue reading William Coppola

 Tim Greiving